 Let’s hear it for single moms!
 These lightning-fast felines have their paws full caring for their cubs all on their own.
 Not only does mom protect her children from predators while she is nursing them, she also hunts for them from the time they are weaned until they are 14 to 18 months old.
 Overly active offspring can make the task of hunting even harder: Cubs often scare hunted animals away with their animated antics, leaving mom so worn out that she sometimes falls asleep in the middle of a hunt.

 This Mother’s Day, please take a moment to recognize the unique bond between mothers and children of all species.
-For tips on practicing kindness and compassion in honor of all animal moms, please visit PETA.org.
+To support all moms, go vegan, wear vegan fashion, use cruelty-free products, and never exploit animals in any other way.